 There are two solutions to the preauthorization problem: working with in-house employees or employing virtual assistants.
 Both options come with their fair share of pros and cons, so it’s essential to understand them before making a decision.

 In-House Employees: Using in-house employees has the advantage of loyalty to your business.
 Working with an onsite staff is a more interactive environment, which can result in higher levels of engagement and performance.

 However, there are not many qualified people available locally.
 The time it takes to find these candidates will increase the time spent on authorization processing for these health insurance policies.

 Virtual Assistants: There are a lot of advantages to using virtual assistants.
 For one, they can complete pre-authorizations much faster than other employees.
 Also, you can quickly hire the right one to suit your demands.

-Hiring a virtual healthcare assistant also reduces overheads associated with prior authorizations.
-The only real con is that due to distance there won't be as much personal engagement between employer and employee.
+Hiring a virtual healthcare assistant also reduces overheads associated with the prior authorization process.
+The only real con is that due to distance there won’t be as much personal engagement between employer and employee.

 Virtual assistants have the unique benefit of being able to dedicate themselves to a specific task.
 And because completing pre-authorizations requires an extraordinary amount of time, this is perfect for virtual assistants.
 Virtual assistants can complete these tasks quickly, which means your clients will get their authorization soon—without any stress or delay.

 When it’s time for action, though, hiring a medical virtual assistant is the right step.
 However, choosing the right one to hire for your practice is essential.
 Yes, many virtual medical assistants can handle the pre-authorization process.
 But you need one that will seamlessly fit in with your medical practice.